Tangy Worcestershire Sauce Keto Recipe + 5 Low Carb Brands

 Any one of these would likely be acceptable and wouldn’t be enough to make Worcestershire sauce unsuitable for the keto diet but the combination of all 3 problematic ingredients and processing means those who are hoping to stay in ketosis should avoid this sauce altogether–if made the traditional way.

-When it comes to original Worcestershire sauce, keto dieters are advised to skip it.
+For those following a ketogenic diet, it’s recommended to avoid original Worcestershire sauce.
 Those on a less carb restricting diet such as intuitive eating weight loss may choose to incorporate this sauce into their eating habits, but even then it is advised in moderation due to processing and carb load.

 One tablespoon (17 grams) of Worcestershire sauce has 3.3g net carbs, translating to over 19g carbs in each 100g serving.
 In just a one tablespoon serving this sauce could be okay, but the carbs will quickly add up especially for those who like to douse their food in sauce or use it regularly and could knock someone out of ketosis even without consuming any other carbs throughout the day.